 Teaching Deaf/Hard-of-Hearing Kids How to Read

-- Having an accessible selection of stories translated into Sign Language (ASL); having text and ASL side by side helps.
+- Having an accessible selection of stories translated into American Sign Language (ASL); having text and ASL side by side helps.

 - Lots of illustrations/visual elements incorporated into the story work better since ASL is a more visual language.